Agentfile Specification

 The manifest's config descriptor contains the full serialized Agentfile as JSON.
 This is the complete,

-lossless representation of the parsed Agentfile โ including configs with their required flags and descriptions,
+lossless representation of the parsed Agentfile β context content, configs (with required flags and

 | Field | Media Type |